latex3/luaotfload/doc/luaotfload-tool.rst

 --update, -u            Update the database; indexes new fonts.
 --force, -f             Force rebuilding of the database; re-indexes
                         all fonts.
+--local, -L             Include font files in ``$PWD``.
+This option
+                        will cause large parts of the database to be rebuilt.
+Thus it is quite inefficient.
+                        Additionally, if local font files are found, the database is prevented from being saved to disk, so the local fonts need to be parsed with every invocation of ``luaotfload-tool``.
 --no-reload, -n         Suppress auto-updates to the database (e.g.
                         when ``--find`` is passed an unknown name).
 --no-strip              Do not strip redundant information after